lasse-steinnes/IN4200/IN4200_HE2_LS/README.md

 * Some print statements are commented out, but not deleted, to make it easier to understand how the code works, for those interested.

+### Comment
+There are at least a couple of ways to optimize memory usage in the current version

+* Reuse local input matrix for local output matrix.

+* Use count 0 for master process (root) when scattering and gathering data.
+Computation on master: Master process (rank) already has access, and we only need to give it the correct work division (domain decomposition).

+* See also the home exam dissection slides.

 ### Code: Description of Programmes
 - ```MPI_main.cpp```: Runs the other programmes and provide user options through terminal.